LanHikari22/lan-setup-notes/lan/llm/weekly/2025/Wk 27 001 Create Sped up Gifs from Screencasts.md

 (Q 17:42) Objective

-# 6 Scripting
+# 4 HowTos

-## 6.1 Stripping just the extension from the filename
+## 4.1 Stripping just the extension from the filename

 2025-07-02 Wk 27 Wed - 17:56